derong97/acumen-chip-cv/README.md

    python3 acumen_config.py train --dataset=/path/to/acumen/dataset --weights=/path/to/pretrained/weights --logs=/path/to/logs
    ```

-Once done, run all the cells to start the training process :) Make sure to change Runtime type to GPU.
+Once done, run all the cells to start the training process.
+Make sure to change Runtime type to GPU.

 When model training is completed, the weights can be found in the timestamp folder of your specified log directory.
 Tip: monitor the `val_loss` during training, and use the weights that gives the lowest loss for inference.